Tutorial

 More information regarding instance types and pricing can be found on https://aws.amazon.com/ec2/pricing/on-demand/.

-5. Skip Step 3 and selete the appropriate storage size that is suitable for your simulation in Step 4.
-We recommend at least 24 GiB of storage size.
+7. Selete the appropriate storage size that is suitable for your simulation.
+We recommend at least 50 GiB of storage size. (this will allow enough space to download all the required software).

 a.
 Type: HTTP; Port range: 80; Source: 0.0.0.0/0